cylexVEVO/turso-dashboard/README.md

 2. Start the application with `npm run dev`, and navigate to `localhost:3000` to start using it!

 # Roadmap
-- Individual instance creation and deletion
 - Improved deletion flows (confirmation, loading indicators)
+- A way to get connection URLs
+- Token creation and revokation

 # Additional
 This project is not created or endorsed by Turso.